revaturelabs/interviewquestions/Interview Ques/oops.md

 ---

-15. Which modifiers are allowed for methods in an Interface?
+15. Which modifiers are allowed for methods in an interface?

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)